-The following programs are an extension of Caretaker Relative coverage:
+The following programs are an extension of coverage due to a customer losing Caretaker Relative eligibility:

-- · Transitional Medical Assistance; and - Continuous Coverage.
+- Transitional Medical Assistance; and - Continuous Coverage.

 1) Transitional Medical Assistance (TMA)

 Caretaker relatives and the children they live with may become ineligible for Medical Assistance due to excess earned income.
 TMA allows these customers to have up to 12 months of additional coverage.